Losing Someone or Something - Cope with Grief - DFS Consulting

 Here are some ways to cope with feelings of grief:

-• Acknowledge your losses and your feelings of grief.
+• Acknowledge your losses and Find healthy outlets to express grief.

-• Find ways to express your grief.
+• Accepting what you feel is an important first step toward healing.
+Find ways to express your grief.
 Some people express grief and find comfort through art, gardening, writing, talking to friends or family, cooking, music, gardening or other creative practices.

 Sharing your misfortune may make the heap of pity simpler to bear, however that doesn’t mean you need to discuss it each time you see your companions or family members.
 Being in the organization of the individuals who care about you may likewise give solace.
 It’s important not to disengage oneself.